 Teresa Douglas, co-author of “Secrets of the Remote Workforce,” tells The New York Times that when her children need to understand that she’s working, Ms. Douglas puts a “STOP, in a meeting” sign on her door.

 Consider removing yourself from the house entirely.
 Beth Erickson tells the Poynter Institute: “I also would put him down for a nap, wait ‘til he was out cold, then go to my car (in the garage) with the baby monitor and make my calls.”

 7: Ask for help

-Bottom line: working remotely while having to simultaneously manage childcare is incredibly difficult.
+Bottom line: working from home while having to simultaneously manage children is incredibly difficult.
 Individual tips can help take the edge off, but ultimately, it’s fair to ask for help.
 Talk with your bosses about the situation and try to work out a mutually satisfactory strategy for getting work done under suboptimal circumstances.